leonardoleanodev/pyspark_example/medium.md

 ### setting up spark master

 create in the project ./conf/spark-defaults.conf, to setup the spark master url and logs.
+This is the general configuration for the spark

 ```
 spark.master                           spark://spark-master:7077